-Great option for parents.
+A great option for parents.
 You can introduce your children to cycling in a safe environment.
-Children often can’t wait to ride their own bike after being on the back of a tandem.
+Children often can’t wait to ride their own bikes after being on the back of a tandem.

-Great option for those who can’t ride a bike on their own.
-If you are vision impaired or not confident to ride a bike yourself, find a pilot.
+A great option for those who can’t ride a bike on their own.
+If you are vision-impaired or not confident to ride a bike yourself, find a pilot.